erfanul-infinitiBit/infiniti-flow-add-ins/README.md

 ### Prerequisites
 - Node.js (v16 or higher)
 - npm or yarn
-- Microsoft Word (Desktop version)
 - SSL Certificate for development
+- Gulp for building the manifest file

 ### Installation